 The system requires payments to increase by the higher of 2.5%, the CPI (Consumer Price Index) rate of inflation or wage growth.
 The CPI figure is taken from the September before the increase is due, while the wage growth figure is for the three months to July.
 Read our article ‘What is the State Pension triple lock?’ for more details on how the system works.

-The relevant figure for the April 2024 calculation will likely be the 8.5% increase announced by the ONS this September.
+The relevant inflation figure for the April 2025 calculation will be announced by the ONS this October.
+However, it is widely expected to be less than the wage growth figure.

 Keep in mind that the government is able to change the details of the triple lock, or even suspend it entirely.
 For example, in 2021 it was decided that wage growth figures were too high at 8.8% – partly due to the withdrawal of furlough payments – so the CPI rate of 3.1% was used instead.
-There is a suggestion that something similar could happen again this year in reports from the Guardian and the BBC that the calculation could be changed to use wage growth data that does not include bonuses and one-off payments, which would reduce the rise to 7.8%.
 This can done because the triple lock is a government commitment that it is not legally bound to stick to, rather than an act of parliament that is enshrined in law.

 What is the effect of the State Pension increase?